James Davis (sprinter)

 James Davis (born March 19, 1976) is an American former sprinter who specialized in 400 m and 200 m.
 He has won the gold medal in the 4 × 400 metres relay race on 2008 IAAF World Indoor Championships in Valencia, Spain.

+Davis was an All-American sprinter for the Colorado Buffaloes track and field team, anchoring their 7th-place 4 × 400 meter relay team at the 1999 NCAA Division I Indoor Track and Field Championships.